 So where are we vs. our hypotheses?

 - The first point in our hypothesis proved to be false.
 The root cause was very definitely not easy to find.
-This led the WIVR Team to discover a new place to search for the causes of other inherited diseases.
+This led researchers to discover a new place to search for the causes of other inherited diseases.

 - We know these results will allow doctors to ensure women are well informed about the future of their male offspring.
 This is a manageable condition, more manageable if the family is prepared.